We support families who need help to cover costs related to their children’s rare diseases.

 We also help children affected by oligodontia to get dental implants.
 Oligodontia is a rare genetic disorder where six or more permanent teeth are missing, therefore the child will not grow permanent teeth after losing their primary teeth.
 You can find more information about this project here.

-The Children’s Foundation has supported or is currently supporting 54 children with rare diseases:
+The Children’s Foundation is currently supporting 64 children with rare diseases: